 - i.
 Is not detrimental to the character of the Parish rural roads, or will not unduly increase the volume of traffic using the access roads to Kingston Parish or the surrounding major road network; - ii.
-Will reduce the need to travel by car by identifying opportunities to improve access to public transport routes and community transport services whilst making provision for car use through improvements to the existing road network and the promotion of vehicles which use low-carbon energy by installing charge points, including 'rapid charge' points, in any new development; - iii.
+Will reduce the need to travel by car by identifying opportunities to improve access to public transport routes and community transport services whilst making provision for car use through improvements to the existing road network and the promotion of vehicles which use low-carbon energy by installing charge points, including 'rapid charge' points. - iii.
 Respects and protects the Parish's green infrastructure network and gives priority to pedestrian and cycle movements; - iv.
-Makes provision for off-road parking for all vehicles intending to use the development, and must be of a high-quality design to ensure they are safe.
+Makes provision for off-road parking for all vehicles intending to use the development.